-Treprostinil belongs to the group of agents called prostaglandins.
-Prostaglandins occur naturally in the body and are involved in many biological functions.
+Treprostinil belongs to the group of agents called prostaglandins, which occur naturally in the body and are involved in many biological functions.
 Treprostinil works by relaxing blood vessels and increasing the supply of blood to the lungs, which reduces the workload of the heart.

-Appropriate studies have not been performed on the relationship of age to the effects of treprostinil injection in children 16 years of age and younger.
+Appropriate studies have not been performed on the relationship of age to the effects of treprostinil injection in children.
 Safety and efficacy have not been established.

 There are no adequate studies in women for determining infant risk when using this medication during breastfeeding.
 Weigh the potential benefits against the potential risks before taking this medication while breastfeeding.